fiha18/Sales_call_transcript_analyser/README.md

 2. **Call Summarization**: Summarizing the call transcript with key points.
 3. **Querying Transcripts**: Answering user queries based on the generated transcript content.

+### Clean Code Principles

+- **Single Responsibility Principle**: Functions focus on a single task (e.g., transcript generation, summarization).
+- **Open/Closed Principle**: Functions and packages are extensible with clear separation of concerns.
+- **Modular Approach**: Each task (transcripts, queries, summaries) resides in its own module for easy maintenance.
+- **Generic LLM Strategy**: Utilized large language models for enhanced flexibility and reusability.
+- **Clean Code Guidelines**: Emphasized proper comments, readability, structured function descriptions, and adherence to the DRY principle for maintainability.

 ---
 ## Project Setup
 Inside working directory